Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 6.2.4 For online examinations, the Course Coordinator is responsible for uploading the examination into the LMS by the end of Week 12 for standard semester courses, or the equivalent for other teaching periods.

-6.2.5 All examinations must be clear, unambiguous and free of errors.
+6.2.5 All examinations, both on-campus and online must be clear, unambiguous and free of errors.

 6.3 School-administered examinations

-6.3.1 School-administered examination means any examination or test administered by a school.
-Heads of School are responsible for the organisation and conduct of assessment tasks, including School-administered examinations held within the central examination period.
+6.3.1 Deans of Schools are responsible for the organisation and conduct of assessment tasks, including School-administered examinations held within the central examination period.

-6.3.2 School-administered examinations held within the central examination period would only occur if there is a requirement for special facilities located within the school, for example, oral presentations or computer laboratories.
+6.3.2 School-administered examinations held within the central examination period only occur when there is a requirement for special facilities located within the School.

-6.3.2 To ensure the timing of the examination is consistent with the University’s procedures on the scheduling of examinations (see scheduling guidelines above), if a School-administered examination is to be held during the central examination period, the Course Coordinator must advise Student Business Services and note that it is a School-administered examination to ensure that the examination is included in the scheduling of the examination timetable.
+6.3.3 When a School-administered examination is scheduled during the central examination period, the Course Coordinator must advise Student Business Services and note that it is a School-administered examination to ensure that the examination is included in the scheduling of the examination timetable.

 7. Examination aids